Lake Tahoe Hiking

 While Mt.
 Rose and Relay Peak may be the tallest peaks in the Northern Nevada area, the Tamarack Peak Loop also has spectacular views.
 Clocking in at 6 miles encircling the peak, there are several vantage points to stop and take in the beauty of the lake below, the sprawling views of western Nevada and even a waterfall at the halfway point.
 You can start the hike about a half-mile in from the Mt.
 Rose trailhead where the trail splits, and trek along less than 500 feet elevation gains throughout the hike.

-No matter where you look, hiking in and around Lake Tahoe is one of the best ways to see the lesser-known beauties of Northern Nevada.
+No matter where you look, Lake Tahoe Hiking is one of the best ways to see the lesser-known beauties of Northern Nevada.
 Lake Tahoe hiking trails range from easy to difficult, challenging visitors to defy their limitations and charge forward to experience the area like a true local.
 It’s time to see how the lake got its name as the Jewel of the Sierras, and it starts when you lace up those hiking boots and get out there.

 Looking for hiking trails in Reno?
 We've got you covered!